Bardoli: Hazira-Bardoli Expressway

 Bardoli is located 35 km from Surat.
 Although owing to the traffic conditions that previously took an hour or so to reach Surat, the new Hazira-Bardoli Expressway reduces the commuting time to just 30 minutes.

 Bardoli Satyagrah

-All major scenario are now stored in pictures within SARAD PATEL NATIONAL MUSIUM ON THE MAIN ROAD OF TOWN.

-Bardoli Taluka was selected to launch the civil disobedience campaign in 1922 but the event was later called off due to events in Chauri Chaura.
+Bardoli taluka was selected to launch the civil disobedience campaign in 1922 but the event was later called off due to events in Chauri Chaura.
 The Bardoli Satyagraha movement was started in January 1928 after the land revenue in Bardoli taluka was increased by 30 percent.
 In February 1928, Sardar Vallabhbhai Patel was called to lead the movement.
 It was Bardoli satyagraha where Vallabhbhai Patel got the title "Sardar" by women.
 Patel set up 13 worker's camps in Bardoli to organize the movement.